 - 2 x AAA rechargeable batteries

-The Avantree HT4189 Wireless Headphone with Transmitter is a bit of a hybrid system.
-You can use the HT4189 on their own as a normal Bluetooth headphone or paired with the transmitter as a wireless TV headphone.
-The transmitter allows you an extra 100ft of range, whereas without it, the HT4189 will have the standard 30ft Bluetooth range.
+The Avantree HT5009 is a hybrid system.
+You can use the HT5009 as a normal Bluetooth headphone or pair it with the transmitter as a wireless TV headphone.

-Even better, the base station can pair with any Bluetooth headphone as well.
-So, if you already own Bluetooth headphones, you can just purchase the Aventree transmitter on its own.
+The base station can also pair with any Bluetooth headphones.
+So, if you already own Bluetooth headphones, you can solely purchase the Aventree transmitter.
 The transmitter will allow you to pair up to two devices at the same time – including Bluetooth headphones as well as speakers.
-The transmitter and headphone also feature the latest Bluetooth version 4.1.

-The headphones have a built-in battery, which also uses a micro USB cable for charging.
-Avantree supply you with two of these in the package system, one for the headphones and the other for the transmitter.
+The headphones have a built-in battery and a micro USB cable for charging.
+Avantree supplies you with two of these in the package system, one for the headphones and the other for the transmitter.

-The HT4189 is an over-ear headphone with large ear cups that fit comfortably over the ears.
-The ear pads and headband both feature a soft memory foam with a quality PU leather cover.
-The fit is comfortable and you can wear the HT4189 for extended periods without experiencing too much discomfort.
+The HT5009 is an over-ear headphone with large ear cups that fit comfortably over the ears.
+The earpads and headband feature soft memory foam with a quality PU leather cover.
+The fit is comfortable, and you can wear the HT4189 for extended periods without experiencing too much discomfort.

-The sound quality on the HT4189 is decent.
-Perhaps not the best sounding headphone available, but at just under $90 for the complete system – you get exceptional value.
-The sound is decent enough for most TVs and movies but does lack a little bass.
-For the elderly or hard of hearing, the HT4189 is more than sufficient with enough volume and clarity.
+The sound quality on the HT5009 is decent.
+Not the best-sounding headphones available, but at just under $100 for the complete system – you get exceptional value.
+The sound is good enough for most TVs and movies but does lack a little bass.
+For the elderly or hard of hearing, the HT5009 is more than sufficient with enough volume and clarity.

-The HT4189 headphones feature a three-button control which allows you to play/pause, adjust the volume, and skip tracks.
-The play/pause and track skip buttons can only be used when paired with a normal Bluetooth device, while the volume control can be used with the transmitter as well.
+The HT5009 headphones feature a three-button control that allows you to play/pause, adjust the volume, and skip tracks.
+The play/pause and track skip buttons can only be used when paired with a normal Bluetooth device, while the volume control can also be used with the transmitter.